kimmobrunfeldt/progressbar.js/README.md

 ## Path.set(percent)

 Set progress to a percent instantly without animation.
+Clears all transitions for path.

+## Path.stop()

+Stops animation to its current position.